Gradient

 The fellowship is hybrid, with a combination of remote aspects and in-person components.

-The Tarbell Summit will be held in person in the San Francisco Bay Area, from August 17 to 21, 2026.
+• The Tarbell Summit will be held in person in the San Francisco Bay Area, Aug.
+17–21, 2026.
 All fellows are expected to attend and we will fully cover travel and accommodation costs.

 What is the Tarbell Summit?